lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Up: Up Link direction for compression, from Dev to SCHC C/D.

 * W: Window bit.
 A fragmentation header field used in Window mode (see section 9), which carries the same value for all fragments of a window.

-* All-0.
-Fragmentation Packet format to send the last frame of a window.

-* All-1.
-Fragmentation Packet format to send the last frame of a packet.

-* All-0 empty.
-Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in a window.

-* All-1 empty.
-Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in the last window.

-* Retransmission Timer.
-Timer used in the sender transmission to detect error in the link when waiting for an ACK.

-* Inactivity Timer.
-Timer to End the state machine when there is an error and there is no possibility to continue the transmission.

 # Static Context Header Compression